neilcampbell/algorand-typescript-testing/readme.md

 4. State Verification:
    - Checking global and local state changes after method execution.
-   - Verifying return values from ABI methods using ARC4-specific types.
+   - Verifying return values from ABI methods.

 > **NOTE**: Thorough testing is crucial in smart contract development due to their immutable nature post-deployment.
 Comprehensive unit and integration tests ensure contract validity and reliability.
 Optimizing for efficiency can significantly improve user experience by reducing transaction fees and simplifying interactions.
 Investing in robust testing and optimization practices is crucial and offers many benefits in the long run.